 Some courts have websites where you can search for divorce records.
 You can also visit the court and ask for the information.
 Another option is to ask the Office of Vital Statistics.
 You will need to make an application and pay a fee.
 It can take up to 6 months for them to get back to you.

-The easy way to find the Records you need
+The easy way to find the Public Records you need

 Whether you want to find court records, birth records, death records, marriage records or divorce records you can save yourself a lot of time and frustration by using the services of a high quality background check service.
 Find out more here.